eventnetusa/eventnet/src/_posts/2017-08-23-exploring-versatility-of-event-trailers-part-2.md

       ### MAY 2014: GARNIER PURE CLEAN TOUR

-      * From PR Event Pop-Up Shop to Hair Care on a Mission
+      * Hair Care Pop-Up Shop on a Mission

       * Self-guided education stations inside trailer taught guests about the importance of sustainable beauty products